 The Company incurs costs associated with the delay or cancellation of certain contracts with third-parties.
 These costs are recorded in Contract termination and included in the statement of operations and comprehensive income (loss).
-During the three months ended March 31, 2023, the Company executed an early termination of its firm transportation commitment of 200,000 MMBtu per day on the Equitrans pipeline and made a cash payment of \$24 million.
-There are no remaining payment obligations related to these delayed or cancelled contracts as of March 31, 2023.
+During the third quarter of 2022, the Company cancelled the construction of the Smithburg 2 gas processing plant and made a cash payment of \$12 million.
+During the first quarter of 2023, the Company executed an early termination of its firm transportation commitment of 200,000 MMBtu per day on the Equitrans pipeline and made a cash payment of \$24 million.
+There are no remaining payment obligations related to any delayed or cancelled contracts as of September 30, 2023.